This Time (Chantay Savage album)

 This Time is the third studio album by American R&B singer Chantay Savage.
 It was released by RCA Records on July 13, 1999 in the United States.
 Production for the album was handled by several producers, including Kay Fingers, Kenny Flav, Robert Jazayeri, Marc Kinchen, Sean "Mystro" Mather, Keith Sweat, and Daniel Weatherspoon.
 This Time peaked at number 56 on Billboard's US Top R&B/Hip-Hop Albums.
-The album's only single, "Come Around", peaked at number 62 on the Hot R&B/Hip-Hop Singles & Tracks.
+The single, "Come Around", peaked at number 62 on the Hot R&B/Hip-Hop Singles & Tracks.

 Critical reception

 Allmusic editor Jaime Sunao Ikeda found that This Time "far outdistances" Savage's previous album an wrote: "Savage is presented here with excellent material on which she uses her impressive 'skills' to their best use paying homage to the likes Angela Bofill, Anita Baker, and Chaka Khan along the way by way of her approach and interpretation.
 This is one of those rare assemblage of songs that is so well sequenced and sung that it is a difficult task to single out outstanding tracks.
 The production harks back to the day when emotional delivery was placed ahead of perfect phrasing and pitch."